 Much more than flow, though

-But the shock oil must do more than influence rebound and ride feel.
+But the fork oil must do more than influence rebound and ride feel.
 It also must protect against wear and corrosion, two tasks at which water is notoriously bad.

 The shock oil has to protect the shock tubes, seals and valves from wear as they constantly rub together.
 Minus good wear protection, the shock would tear itself apart in short order.
 Plus, the oil must form a layer on parts to prevent formation of corrosion.
 If corrosion starts, it won’t stop, spreading and depositing flakes of contaminant in the oil that act like sandpaper and scour metal parts until they’re worn out.

-A few more points to consider when looking for shock oil.
+Points to consider when looking for fork oil

-- No standard viscosity – The manufacturer of your engine recommends a specific viscosity of motor oil for best protection and performance.
+1) No standard viscosity – Your engine manufacturer recommends a specific viscosity of motor oil for best protection and performance.
 In the world of shocks, there are no universal viscosity requirements or recommendations.
 Each shock oil manufacturer is free to formulate its oils to whatever viscosity it deems appropriate.
 That means one brand’s “light” fluid could behave like another brand’s “medium” fluid, and so on.

-- Once you find a shock oil you like, stick with it – For the reasons listed above, avoid switching between fluids if you can.
-Once you have the proper suspension set up for your body weight and riding style, stick with it.
+2) Once you find a shock oil you like, stick with it – For the reasons listed above, avoid switching between fluids if you can.
+Once you have the proper suspension set-up for your body weight and riding style, stick with it.
 The shock oil is one of the biggest variables in your suspension tune, and messing with it can throw off suspension feel and your riding confidence.